kantord/blab/docs/courses/skill.md

 **`New Characters`** has a list of new characters that the lesson teaches.
 This is only used for languages which use different characters than what the learner already knows.
 A character in LibreLingo can be a single character or a sound blend.
 These are currently not implemented in the web app.

 - `Character`: The new character.
 Ensure it has the correct unicode value so it displays correctly.
-- `Transliteration`: The most common transliteration of this character in the source language's script.
+- `Transliteration`: A list of transliterations of this character in the source language's script.
+The first one will be taught.
-- `IPA`: The pronounciation in IPA (Internation Phonetic Language) format. (optional)
+- `IPA`: A list of pronounciations in IPA (Internation Phonetic Language) format. (optional)

 **`New words`** has a list of new words that the lesson teaches.